New to SAGE in 2019.

 You will also be asked to indicate peers who you do not wish to review your manuscript (opposed reviewers).

-The editor or members of the editorial team may occasionally submit their own manuscripts for possible publication in the journal.
-In these cases, the peer review process will be managed by alternative members of the board and the submitting editor/team members will have no involvement in the decision-making process.
+The editor or members of the editorial team may not submit research articles to Africa Spectrum .
+However, they may occasionally submit their own analyses and reports as well as book reviews for possible publication in the journal.
+In these cases, alternative members of the board will manage the review process, and the submitting editor/team member will have no involvement in the decision-making process.

-Journal of Current Southeast Asian Affairs is committed to delivering high-quality, fast peer-review for your paper, and as such has partnered with Publons.
+Africa Spectrum is committed to delivering high-quality, fast peer-review for your paper, and as such has partnered with Publons.
 Publons is a third-party service that seeks to track, verify, and give credit for peer review.
-Reviewers for Journal of Current Southeast Asian Affairs opt in to Publons in order to claim their reviews or have them automatically verified and added to their reviewer profile.
+Reviewers for Africa Spectrum can opt in to Publons in order to claim their reviews or have them automatically verified and added to their reviewer profile.
 Reviewers claiming credit for their review will be associated with the relevant journal, but the article name, reviewer’s decision, and the content of their review is not published on the site.
 For more information visit the Publons website.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.